tmtsoftware/esw/docs/src/main/scripts/dsl/constructs/fsm.md

 ## Reactive FSM

-Reactive FSM means that changes of state can be tied to changes in Events as well as Commands.
+Reactive FSM means that changes of state can be tied to change in Events as well as Commands.
-An FSM can be made to react to changes in Event and Command parameters with the help of `Event based variables` and `Command flags`.
+An FSM can be made to react to change in Event and Command parameters with the help of `Event based variables` and `Command flags`.
 This reaction is called "re-evaluation", which causes the code for the current state to be executed again.
 It is necessary to _bind_ an FSM to reactive variables to achieve the reactive behavior.